Rational maps without Herman rings: Introduction

-There exist some other criterions to judge the non-existence of Herman rings of rational maps.
-For example, in \cite[Appendix A]{Mi1}, Milnor proved that a rational map with only two critical points cannot have any Herman rings.
-Although some similar criterions as stated in the Main Theorem may be known for some experts in this field, we would like to mention that there are no restrictions on the number of critical points in our criterion.
+In Appendix A of \cite{Mil00}, Milnor generalized Shishikura's result and proved that any rational map with only two critical points (without counting multiplicity) cannot have any Herman rings.
+Although some similar criterions as stated in the Main Theorem may be known for the experts in this field, we would like to mention that there are no restrictions on the number of critical points in our criterion.
+In particular, the Main Theorem is sharp in the following sense: